giuthas/patkit/README.md

 There will be incremental 0.x releases until the codebase reaches milestones for version 1.0 (See [Roadmap](docs/Roadmap.markdown)).
 While this notice is here in the main branch, that update is not yet complete.
-In the meanwhile, if you wish to try SATKIT or contribute to the code or as an alpha/beta tester, please contact Pertti for instructions.
+In the meanwhile, if you wish to try PATKIT or contribute to the code or as an alpha/beta tester, please contact Pertti for instructions.

 2024-11-11: As the timeline has drawn out quite a bit from the originally